Brazilian startup Tractian gets the Y Combinator seal of approval for its equipment monitoring tech – TechCrunch

 Igor Marinelli and Gabriel Lameirinhas were raised around manufacturing plants.
-Marinelli’s father worked for International Paper in a plant outside of Sao Paulo while Lameirinhas’ father worked in a cement plant.
+Marinelli’s father worked for International Paper in a plant outside of São Paulo, while Lameirinhas’ father worked in a cement plant.

 Throughout their lives, the two friends had heard their parents complain about the sorry state of maintenance and monitoring of the heavy equipment that their factories depended on to stay up and running.

-So the two men decided to do something about it, and set about to develop the technology which would become Tractian.
+So the two men decided to do something about it, and set about to develop the technology that would become Tractian.

-Friends from their days at University of Sao Paulo, Lameirinhas and Marinelli kept in touch as Marinelli pursued a career in the U.S. as an entrepreneur, they reconnected in Brazil after the collapse of Marinelli’s attempt to launch a predictive chronic health condition service called BlueAI.
+Friends from their days at University of São Paulo, Lameirinhas and Marinelli kept in touch as Marinelli pursued a career in the U.S. as an entrepreneur.
+They reconnected in Brazil after the collapse of Marinelli’s attempt to launch a predictive chronic health condition service called BlueAI.

 Marinelli spent some time working in a paper plant himself and became a software engineer for the facility.
-It was there that he saw the shoddy state of affairs that industrial monitoring tools were in.
+It was there that he saw the shoddy state of affairs of industrial monitoring tools.

 Together with Lameirinhas he determined that there could be a better way.
-Factories in Brazil aren’t equipped with wifi or gateways or other networking technologies that the newest solutions from companies like Siemens or Schneider Electric require.
+Factories in Brazil aren’t equipped with Wi-Fi or gateways or other networking technologies that the newest solutions from companies like Siemens or Schneider Electric require.
 Integrations with existing enterprise resource planning software from companies like SAP present another headache, said Marinelli.

 “Only industries with huge capital can go through that mess,” Marinelli said.